ryankall/clipprmobile/workflow.md

    - Moves from "Pending Reservations" to "Current/Next" cards
    - Bell notification for barber
    - Message sent to barber: "[Client] confirmed their appointment"
+   - SMS to client: "You're confirmed!
+See you at [Appointment Time]."

 3. **Client cancels (NO)**
    - Appointment deleted from system
    - Bell notification for barber
    - Message sent to barber: "[Client] cancelled their appointment"
+   - SMS to client: "Your appointment has been canceled.
+You're welcome to rebook any time!"

 4. **Timeout (30 minutes no response)**
    - Appointment automatically deleted
    - Bell notification for barber
+   - Slot becomes available
    - Message sent to barber: "[Client] appointment expired (no response)"

 ### Current Status: 🔄 To be implemented